Foundation Repair Dictionary

 Grade beams tend to matter most when understanding how loads are transferred across a foundation system.
 In many homes, they function quietly as part of the original design.

-• Ground improvement refers to methods used to modify soil conditions to improve performance, such as increasing strength, reducing compressibility, or managing moisture.
+Methods used to modify soil conditions to improve performance, such as increasing strength, reducing compressibility, or managing moisture.
 Techniques vary widely depending on soil type and project goals.

 Ground improvement tends to matter most when new construction, additions, or major load changes are planned.
 For existing homes, observed performance often provides more insight than the presence or absence of improvement methods.